dymaczew/charts/README.md

 ![](images/2020-01-24-17-36-47.png)

-## Installation as native Mulicluster app
+## Installation as native multi-cluster app

-To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicluster Management 1.2 or newer.
+To install bookinfo as MCM native app you need a cluster with IBM CloudPak for Multicloud Management 1.2 or newer.

-For IBM CloudPak for Multicluster Management 2.0 you want to first deploy cloud native monitoring on a managed cluster.
+For IBM Cloud Pak for Multicloud Management 2.0 you want to first deploy cloud native monitoring on a managed cluster.
 Some hints how to do this you can find [here](How%20to%20install%20cloud%20native%20monitoring%20on%20managed%20clusters.md)

 1. Clone this repo to your local workstation